 The building phase started in February 2020.
 Due to the Covid-19 pandemic the construction work and all planned stakeholder engagement meetings had to stop for some weeks.
 However, they were completed with the installation of the water buffer storage tank at the end of June 2020.
 Last work done in this regard is shown in Figure 1.
-As there were no major problems in the building phase the commissioning of the system has started as planned and should be completed before the start of the heating season.
-An inauguration ceremony is planned for autumn to officially put the expanded biomass heating plant into operation and thus initiate an energy-efficient and climate-friendly future of energy supply at Weizberg and hopefully at many other historic monuments and landscapes that are under protection.
+As there were no major problems in the building phase the commissioning of the system has started as planned and was completed almost at the start of the heating season in November 2020.
+An inauguration ceremony was held in July 21 to officially put the expanded biomass heating plant into operation (the operation was in November 20, but due to COVID 19, an official opening wasn't possible before summer 21) and thus initiate an energy-efficient and climate-friendly future of energy supply at Weizberg and hopefully at many other historic monuments and landscapes that are under protection.